Senior Faculty Recruitment

 In its meeting, the Search Committee first assesses which of the applications received fulfill the application criteria and which must be rejected because the formal criteria are not met.
 The applications that fulfill the criteria are then forwarded to the assessors.
 As a first step, the assessors evaluate whether the applicants meet the requirements of the position in question on the basis of the criteria specified in the position announcement.
 In the next meeting, the Search Committee uses these short evaluations to decide which applicants are invited to give a candidate lecture.

 Peer review assessment

-Following the public candidate lectures or hearings, the Search Committee convenes for a third meeting to draw up a shortlist of three candidates considered to be the most suitable applicants for the position, taking into consideration the written assessments.
+Following the public candidate lectures or hearings, the Search Committee convenes for a further meeting to draw up a shortlist of candidates considered to be the most suitable applicants for the position.
 The Rector then selects a candidate from the shortlist and starts appointment negotiations.